 Feeling overwhelmed by the complexities of Ohio’s damage caps after a car accident?
 Let Horenstein Nicholson & Blumenthal pave the way to maximize your claim.
 Reach out to us today at 9372247200 or contact us to begin your path to recovery.

-Ohio law places specific limits on non-economic damages in personal injury cases, capping compensation for pain, suffering, and emotional distress at $350,000 or three times economic damages, whichever is greater.
+Ohio law places specific limits on non-economic damages in personal injury cases, capping compensation for pain, suffering, and emotional distress at a maximum of $350,000 or three times economic damages, whichever is less, but no lower than $250,000.
 This cap doesn’t apply to economic damages like medical bills, lost wages, or property damage, which remain unlimited.
 Understanding these distinctions helps victims and their car accident attorney in Dayton build stronger cases by focusing on comprehensive economic damage documentation.
-The law does provide exceptions for permanent physical injuries, allowing courts to increase non-economic awards to $500,000 per person or $1 million per occurrence in severe cases.
+There is no cap for non-economic losses for injuries that are a permanent and substantial physical deformity, loss of use of a limb, or loss of a bodily organ system or permanent physical functional injury that permanently prevents the injured person from being able to independently care for self and perform life-sustaining activities, allowing courts to increase non-economic awards over the $350,000 non-economic cap in severe cases.

 Recent Ohio crash statistics show that serious injuries requiring extensive medical care have increased, making it more important than ever to understand your rights.
 Economic damages form the foundation of most car accident claims and include past and future medical expenses, rehabilitation costs, lost income, diminished earning capacity, and property damage.
 A skilled car accident attorney in Dayton will work to identify every possible economic loss, knowing that maximizing these damages directly impacts the potential non-economic recovery under Ohio’s formula.